-To login to your Netgear router, follow these steps:
+To login to your router, follow these steps:

 (Note: If either of the username or password has been changed, put that in instead of the default username and password.)

-If you’re still unable to establish a connection, then you will be redirected to the Netgear’s Technical page.
+if you’re still unable to establish a connection, then you will be redirected to the Technical page.
 An alternate method can also be applied which is using your router with a wired Ethernet connection as wired connections are the best way to access the router.
-If everything else fails, try resetting your router.
+If everything else fails, try resetting your router

 How do I reset my router?